HobbyFoamer/hf-foam-4.0/README.md

 http://hobbyfoam.blogspot.jp/2016/03/smart-bounded-quick-scheme-for-openfoam.html

 ## Solvers
+* hfRhoPorousSteadyPisoFoam
-* Steady-state PISO solver for turbulent flow of compressible fluids with RANS
+Steady-state PISO solver for turbulent flow of compressible fluids with RANS
 turbulence modelling, and implicit or explicit porousity treatment.

+* hfRhoPorousSimpleFoam
-* Steady-state SIMPLE solver for turbulent flow of compressible fluids with RANS
+Steady-state SIMPLE solver for turbulent flow of compressible fluids with RANS
 turbulence modelling, and implicit or explicit porousity treatment.

 # Tutorials